 Why not wear a wig?
 Why not wear a weave for that finished look 24/7:

 I break a sweat thinking about going out in my real hair.
 I can’t image wearing a whole other set of hair on top.
 I suppose that’s where breathable wigs come in.
 Perhaps it’s fine and I’m wrong but I’m not willing to find out in this heat.
 Once upon a time, I wore a semi-short black bob weave for a whole summer.
-My hair was on point all day everyday until it grew out.
+My hair was on point all day every day until it grew out.
 It was a time and a statement.
 But my real hair would suffer in its removal.
 The end.
-Also, I have a hard time wearing anything on my head and keeping it on and straight besides a hat.
+Also, I have a hard time wearing anything on my head and keeping it on and straight beside a hat.
 I love hats.

 What’s this post really about?

 Finally, you are probably asking what the point is here.
 The point is that we are inundated with products to help grow long strong natural hair.
 At least, I am – thank you algorithm.
 I received a product today and I thought to myself, don’t you have enough?
 Vegamour has been fighting the greys like it’s their business because it is!
-It’s like the breakfast of champion for hair.
+It’s like the breakfast of champions for hair.
 Also, for those of you who are thinking greys aren’t bad, I agree with you.
 I will say that my patch that was coming in was v-uncute.
 Vegamour has been great for thickness too.
 My favorite though is the African Chebe powder I use in an overnight soak before heading to the salon every few weeks (MVP) – they know the drill.
 I wish I could do it more, but it’s very intensely oily.
 The result is well conditioned hair for a longer period of time.

 However, I got very sick a few months ago and my hair started shedding just when it was was back at its prime.
 Once I got a bit better and really noticed, I was disappointed.
 Nothing has helped, including my special Pantene formula that I hoard when I cross the Atlantic because you can’t get it in the United States.

 Then an advert for Moerie came across my social feed that intrigued me.
 I just received the products.
 I will fill you in around 3-6 months from now and what the verdict is, what the routine was and my thoughts exactly.
-Feel free to reach out with your take on your healthy hair routine in the comments.